russhughes/st7789_mpy/README.md

   Draw JPG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
-There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.
+There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320 * 240 * 2 bytes of ram to buffer the image.
   Jpg images that would require a buffer larger than available memory can be drawn by passing `SLOW` for method.
-The `SLOW` method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8) of the image.
+The `SLOW` method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically a multiple of 8x8) of the image.

+- `jpg_decode(jpg_filename [, x, y, width, height])`

+  Decode a jpg file and return it or a portion of it as a tuple composed of (buffer, width, height).
+The buffer is a color565 blit_buffer compatible byte array.
+The buffer will require width * height * 2 bytes of memory.

+  If the optional x, y, width and height parameters are given the buffer will only contain the specified area of the image.
+See examples/T-DISPLAY/clock/clock.py examples/T-DISPLAY/toasters_jpg/toasters_jpg.py for examples.

 - `polygon_center(polygon)`